-- Note: Where the participants are in relatively close geographical proximity, the maximum budget will generally be $1,000.
-Where some degree of air/rail travel and lodging will be necessary, we may increase the budget to as much as $3,000 to help defray travel costs.
+Note: Where the participants are in relatively close geographical proximity,

+	the maximum budget will generally be $1,000.
+Where some degree of air/rail

+	travel and lodging will be necessary, we may increase the budget to as much as

+	$3,000 to help defray travel costs.

-Proposals should be submitted through the online form here no later than Friday, June 10, 2016.
-Questions can be directed to email@example.com.
+	Proposals should be submitted through the online form here.
+The winter

+	application deadline is January 31, 2017.
+Questions can be directed to

+	email@example.com.